siotonic/dotfiles/README.md

 # dotfiles

-This repository is used to store my configuration files for my personnal needs.
+This repository is used to store my configuration files for my personal needs.
 You probably don't want the full configuration, feel free to check only the configuration files you are interested in.

 ## Installation